Ian Condry’s “Dissolve Music”

 2017 Mellon Faculty Grant

-Dissolve Music @ MIT is a two-and-a-half-day conference, workshop and sound festival held in the Stratton Student Center at MIT on March 7-9, 2018.
+Dissolve Music @ MIT is a two-and-a-half-day conference, workshop and sound festival held on March 7-9, 2018.
 The aim is to bring together music scholars, sound studies specialists, musicians and sound creators to explore the diversity of experimental sound, music, acoustics and related research.
 Combining art and scholarship in a spirit of experimentation, the conference aims to dissolve boundaries between different arenas of sonic engagement to identify paths towards alternative, more inclusive futures.

 - music, race & ethnicity